SuburbanHomeInspections

 Loose vinyl siding indicates that it was not fastened properly.
 When some loose portions are discovered, it is common for other loose portions to be present.
 This is an installation issue - and if caught - can be remedied by your builder.

-Roof design flaw
+Roof design concern

 Ice dam on roof